Recently, I have been studying captcha and Canvas-related things in web scraping. Here is a simple code snippet:

 Inside the noisify function, the following logic exists:

-• First, check the canvas and context parameters.
+- First, check the

-• Next, get the width and height of the passed-in Canvas.
+shiftobject containing random numbers to control the color offset of the noise. - Next, get the width and height of the passed-in Canvas.

-• After processing all the pixels, send a message to the top-level window to trigger the "canvas-defender-alert" event.
+shiftobject. - After processing all the pixels, send a message to the top-level window to trigger the "canvas-defender-alert" event.

 Part 2: